How Artificial Intelligence in Healthcare is Going to Play a Key Role for Medical Imaging?

 Researchers are always in the quest of implementing the advanced technology in improving the quality of human’s life.
 Healthcare sector is one of the prominent filed where new technologies are used at wider scale.
-Artificial intelligence (AI) has emerged as one of the hottest technology in the tech industry providing promising opportunities in healthcare sector.
+Artificial intelligence (AI) has emerged as one of the hottest technology in the tech industry providing promising opportunities in the healthcare sector.

 AI in healthcare is effectively used for medical imaging in radiology and other sub-fields making the decision making process faster and quicker.
 And further, artificial intelligence is playing a bigger role in medical imaging and image recognition service.
 So let’s find out how AI can hold a key to the future of medical imaging and analysis in healthcare industry.